juxuanu/juxuanu/README.md

-I study Computing Engineering and I work in a startup, IZI Record, in the development team.

 I'm a self-taught Linux enthusiast.
 Currently trying to learn Rust.
 I've been taught C, C#, Java and SQL.
 Other tools I use: vim, VSCode, git and many Linux system utilities.